 Internals

-The wire protocol, codec architecture, conversation tree structure, and transport patterns that make up AI Transport under the hood.
-For curious engineers and codec implementers.
+The wire protocol, codec architecture, conversation tree, and transport patterns that make up AI Transport under the hood.
+For senior engineers and codec implementers.

 Topics